gotha/prerel-cleaner/README.md

 # keep| k - keep release and tag
 # del| d - delete both release and tag
 # rel| r - delete release but keep the tag
-# rel| r - delete release but keep the tag
 ```

 Change the file like this: